hteumeuleu/caniemail/_features/html-address.md

 	}
 }
 notes_by_num: {
-    "1": "Unsupported opening and closing tags are stripped."
+    "1": "Unsupported opening and closing tags are stripped.", "2": "Unsupported elements are not rendered at all"
 }
 links: {
     "Can I use: HTML element address":"https://caniuse.com/mdn-html_elements_address",